holadepo/docs/astro/data-lineage.md

 In the **Lineage** page, Astronomer renders your data pipeline as a directed graph of **job** and **dataset** nodes:

 - A **job** node represents an individual step in your data pipeline, such as an Airflow task or a Spark job.
-- A **dataset** node represents a data source that a job interact with, such as a Snowflake database.
+- A **dataset** node represents a data source that a job interacts with, such as a Snowflake database.

 Directed vertices connect jobs to datasets and vice versa.
 A single vertex will never connect two jobs or two datasets together.